codeurjc/BugHunter/README.md

 ## Step 3.
 Analysis of the results

-For this step you will need to have started a Docker container from the image built in set up (`regression-seeker-analysis`)
+For this step you will need to have started a Docker container using the image built in set up (`regression-seeker-analysis`)

 ```
 $ ./scripts/runNotebook.sh